 Thank you for your interest – and don’t forget to subscribe for updates.

-And for good measure, here are my top three recommendations to help the survival of our country houses:
+And for good measure, here are my top recommendations to help the survival of our country houses:

 - Reform VAT on listed building repairs to favour conservation.